 How Much Do Tetanus Shots Cost Through Medicare?

-If you have Medicare coverage, the cost of a tetanus shot varies depending on why you're receiving it.
+The cost of a tetanus shot covered by Medicare varies depending on why you're receiving it.

 - Medical necessity: If you're receiving the vaccine as the result of an injury, you must meet your $203 Part B deductible before Medicare pays for the cost of the shot.
 If your deductible has been met, you'll be responsible for paying 20% of the Medicare-approved cost of the vaccine.